rosberry/swift-style-guide/README.md

 ### Type Inference

-Prefer compact code and let the compiler infer the type for constants or variables of single instances.
+Prefer compact code and let the compiler infer the type for constants or variables of single instances if type is obvious in context of the declaration.
 Type inference is also appropriate for small (non-empty) arrays and dictionaries.
 When required, specify the specific type such as `CGFloat` or `Int16`.

 **Preferred:**
 ```swift